-The site is currently vacant, however a market-rate developer previously conceived a project for the site with a mix of conventional apartments and live-work lofts.
+The site is currently vacant and primed for development.
+A market-rate developer previously conceived a project for the site with a mix of conventional apartments and live-work lofts.
 The previous developer generated building plans and secured planning approvals in using the Density Bonus program, a State program that allows for additional units and reductions in zoning standards in exchange for restricting a portion of units as affordable.
-As previously approved the project would provide 53 multi-family units, including five live-work units and six very-low income units, and 20 parking spaces.
+As previously approved the project would have provided 53 multi-family units, including five live-work units and six very-low income units, and 20 parking spaces.

 CHW's proposal removes the live-work lofts, adds units, reduces the parking spaces, and adds space for resident services.
-Staff have also requested that it explore possibilities for providing even a small amount of ground-floor commercial space, such as a public-facing office for SDRC.
+CHW is exploring the possibility of including a small ground-floor commercial space in its design.
+While not required by applicable regulations, this would help fulfill the goals of the Urban Core